rahulunair/dead_urls/README.md

-As always this simple script just works, point it to a path or run it inside of your code directory and the script will recursively fetch all markdown and ReSTructed documents and will display the URLs that the script feels are dead(4xx/5xx)/stale(no response).
+As always this simple script just works, point it to a path or run it inside of your code directory and the script will recursively identify all markdown and ReSTructed documents and will display the URLs that the script feels are dead(4xx/5xx)/stale(no response).

 The following is a description of the script, from the master